Interpretable models for forecasting high-dimensional functional time series: Results

 \subsection{Comparison of point forecast accuracy}

-In Table~\ref{tab:1}, we report the one-step-ahead to ten-step-ahead point forecast errors for the holdout samples of the female and male data.
-Compared to the work of \cite{JSS24}, our proposed methods based on functional ANOVA and the functional factor model improve the point forecast accuracy.
-Between the two frameworks, there is a slight preference for including the one-way functional ANOVA to capture the interaction term between prefecture and sex.
+In Table~\ref{tab:1}, through a simple average of 47 prefectures, we report the one-step-ahead to ten-step-ahead point forecast errors for the holdout samples of the female and male data.
+In an early work of \cite{JSS24}, they considered the two-way FANOVA to capture the mean effects and then modeled the residuals by multivariate functional principal component analysis of \cite{SK22}.
+Compared to that method, our proposed methods based on FANOVA and the functional factor model improve the point forecast accuracy.
+Between the two frameworks, there is a slight preference for including the one-way FANOVA to capture the interaction term between prefecture and sex.

+For the male series, our developed methods can achieve improved accuracy at the longer horizons, where the number of evaluation points is smaller.
+For models that can capture the long-term dynamic, it often displays superior accuracy.
+To visually inspect the error trajectories across expanding horizons, Figure~\ref{fig:ets_grid} plots the individual RMSFE and MAFE patterns.
+For the female series, the errors generally grow monotonically with the horizon.
+Conversely, for the male series, our developed methods achieve notably lower errors at the longest horizons ($h=9, 10$) after peaking around $h=7$, demonstrating their ability to adapt to long-term dynamics where the number of evaluation points is smaller.

 In Appendix~\ref{App:A}, we present an additional comparison of point forecast errors based on the ARIMA forecasting method.